j0hanz/tech-corner-website/README.md

 - **Logo:** Designed using the [LOGO](https://logo.com/) tool.
 - **Favicon:** Created with [Favicon Generator](https://favicon.io/favicon-converter/) for a custom browsing icon.

-Your section on the database structure looks good and is clear.
-Here are a few minor improvements for clarity and formatting:

 ## Database Structure

 #### The entity relationship diagram for this project can be seen below.